-- (a) Any wages and benefits lost as a result of the violation; - (b) An order of reinstatement without loss of position, seniority or benefits; and - (c) Damages equal to the amount of the lost wages and benefits. - 3.
-The court shall award reasonable costs, including, without limitation, court costs and attorney's fees, to the prevailing party in an action brought pursuant to this section. - 4.
+- (b) An order of reinstatement without loss of position, seniority or benefits; - (c) Any past or future compensatory damages; and - (d) Punitive damages, if appropriate pursuant to NRS 42.005.
+The provisions of NRS 42.007 do not apply to an action brought pursuant to this section. - 3.
+The court shall award reasonable costs, including, without limitation, court costs and attorney's fees, to an employee who is the prevailing party in an action brought pursuant to this section. - 4.
 The remedy provided by this section is the exclusive remedy for an action brought pursuant to this section. - Sec.
 2. NRS 613.310 is hereby amended to read as follows: - 613.310 As used in NRS 613.310 to 613.4383, inclusive, and section 1 of this act, unless the context otherwise requires: - 1.
 "Disability" means, with respect to a person: - (a) A physical or mental impairment that substantially limits one or more of the major life activities of the person, including, without limitation, the human immunodeficiency virus; - (b) A record of such an impairment; or - (c) Being regarded as having such an impairment. - 2.
 "Employer" means any person who has 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year, but does not include: - (a) The United States or any corporation wholly owned by the United States. - (b) Any Indian tribe.